kevc528/aangs-stocks/README.md

 Web platform with DevOps features for Aang to manage his stocks

 ## Cloud deployment:

-Run the postgres database with
+Assuming Kevin has the database running...
-`helm upgrade --install db ./helm-db/`

 Push a change to GitHub to run the web app and cronjob!
 This also performs any database migrations for the running postgres database.

 The app is reachable at `kevc528.cis188.org`